Humayun Muhammad Khan

 Humayun Muhammad Khan is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 12 April 1965 in Karachi.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (N) from Constituency PS-89 KARACHI-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (N) from Constituency PS-89 KARACHI-I in the 2013 Pakistani general election.